Grokzen/redis-py-cluster/README.md

 Upgrading instructions between each released version can be found [here](docs/upgrading.rst)

-Changelog for next release and all older releasess can be found [here](docs/release-notes.rst)
+Changelog for next release and all older releases can be found [here](docs/release-notes.rst)